sickozell/SickoCV/README.md

 #### - INSTRUCTIONS
 Load sample using context menu or right-click in the waveform display area to access quick load menu.
+Once a sample is loaded you can browse samples in the same folder using Previous and Next buttons above the display.

-The display shows the waveform, filename, sample rate and number of channels (1-2 channels wav file are allowed).
+The display shows the waveform, filename, sample duration and number of channels (1-2 channels wav file are allowed).

 Mode switch allows to select if sample playback starts with a trigger or play it until a gate is high.